ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/migration/3_porting_analysis.md

 | Build tools          | CMake                 | 3.22.1           |
 | External libraries   | OpenCV                | 4.5.4            |

-This table is our starting point for the porting analysis.
+This table is the starting point for the porting analysis.

 Using the original software and tool versions when porting an application isn't a requirement, however it is recommended as it will make the porting smoother.
-By looking at the Sobel filter code and with the questions from the previous section in mind, we'll start the porting analysis.
+By looking at the Sobel filter code and with the questions from the previous section in mind, you can start the porting analysis.

 In [src/CMakeLists.txt#L12](https://github.com/m3y54m/sobel-simd-opencv/blob/master/src/CMakeLists.txt#L12):
 ```output